Rajasthan RBSE 12th Arts results 2018: How to check

-RBSE 12th Arts results 2018: Rajasthan Board of Secondary Education will declare the results of Class 12 examination today, June 1.
-The students can check the results through rajeduboard.rajasthan.gov.in, rajresults.nic.in from 6:15 pm.
+RBSE 12th Arts results 2018: The Rajasthan Board of Secondary Education has declared the results of Class 12 examination today, on June 1.
+Students can check the results through rajeduboard.rajasthan.gov.in, rajresults.nic.in from 6:15 pm onwards.
 Apart from it, the results will be available at examresults.net, indiaresults.com.
 The results of Class 10 examination will be declared after June 10, as per an official.
+88.92 percent students cleared the examination successfully.
+This year, girls have outperformed boys.
+The pass percentage of girls is 91.46, while the boys secured a pass percentage of 86.67.

 Read | Rajasthan RBSE 12th Arts results 2018: When and where to check